Markvi268/amk_testhelpers/README.md

 ## Running tests
 1) Open a terminal
 2) Navigate to the root directory of your project which contains the 'tests' directory
+3) Type the command 'test_assignment' and press Enter.
+This will run the tests
-3) On Linux (Ubuntu), change the bashrc file (if the path is not specified) by adding the path to the file
+4) On Linux (Ubuntu), change the bashrc file (if the path is not specified) by adding the path to the file
     ```
     nano ~/.bashrc
     ```